• Home

 Are you looking into alternatives to traditional health insurance?
 Find out if it's right for you!

-The thing I’ve long hailed is that no matter what your lot in life and visited rehab in Gainesville to get rid of drinking, health insurance is a necessity.
+The thing I’ve long hailed is that no matter what your lot in life, health insurance is a necessity.
 I believe you take too big a risk of sinking your financial ship if you do not carry at least basic major medical coverage of some sort, and I even dedicated a portion of my book to that very notion.
 [Read more…]

 How I FINALLY Helped My Kids Sleep Better